BforBen/front-template/index.md

 These files should not amended directly as they will be over-written by future package updates.
 They can be configured and modified using the following options.
 If further configuration is required, please [log an issue](https://github.com/GuildfordBC/front-template/issues/new).

+A live demonstration of the template can be viewed at http://gbc-front-template.azurewebsites.net/.

 ## Layout configuration

 The following options can be set via `ViewData` typically in the _ViewStart.cshtml file: